audiotool/manual/manuals/plugins/tools/centroid.rst

 Channel Controls
 ~~~~~~~~~~~~~~~~

 This is where each inputed channel can be adjusted individually.
-All of
-the 16 channels include exactly the same parameters, for this reason the
+All channels include exactly
-below image only labels the parameters of Channel 3.
+the same parameters, for this reason the below image only labels the parameters of Channel 3.

 **NOTE:** *The below image only shows the controls found on channel 3
 although all channel parameters work the same way for each channel.*